rubyfu/RubyFu/module_0x4__web_kungfu/browser_manipulation.md

 ## Selenium, Watir Arbitrary POST request
-Here another scenario I've faced, I was against POST request without submit button, that means the test was against s
+Here another scenario I've faced, I was against POST request without submit button, in another word, the test was against intercepted request generated from jquery function, in my case was a drop menu.